serenity-is/docs/tutorials/movies/the_cast_and_characters_they_played.md

 That *New MovieCast* button doesn't work, need to define a dialog for it.
 The grid columns are not what i'd like them to be and the field and button titles are not so user friendly...

-Also we'll have to handle a bit more plumbing like loading and saving cast list on server side.
+Also we'll have to handle a bit more plumbing like loading and saving cast list on server side (we'll show the harder - manual way first, then we'll see how easy it can be using a service behavior).

 ### Configuring MovieCastEditor to Use MovieCastEditDialog